All Episodes

 All right, news Roundup Information Overload Hour on the Sean Hannity Show.

-Twenty-five percent of black respondents said they would vote for Trump over Clinton.
+25% of black respondents said they would vote for Trump over Clinton.

 How many union households are likely to move towards Donald Trump?

-So is there a chance that there is going to be a transition in terms of demographics and working people, hard working people who have been suffering under the Obama economy now for eight years are going to switch over to the Republican Party, especially on issues involving trade and immigration?
+So is there a chance that there is going to be a transition in terms of demographics and working people, hardworking people who have been suffering under the Obama economy now for eight years are going to switch over to the Republican Party, especially on issues involving trade and immigration?

 You know, we keep talking about immigration.

-Republicans want to placate their their big business buddies and give them the cheap labor that they're looking for.
+Republicans want to placate their big business buddies and give them the cheap labor that they're looking for.

-Uh guys, thank you both for being with us.
+Guys, thank you both for being with us.

 Thanks for having me, Sean.

-Andy pleasure.
+My pleasure.

 Thanks for inviting me.

-Somebody that's going to build a wall so we have less competition for jobs, that is driving down wages, is somebody that's going to negotiate better trade deals, better for the working man.
+Somebody that's going to build a wall so we have less competition for jobs that is driving down wages is somebody that's going to negotiate better trade deals, better for the working man.

-Sean, you're gonna understand something.
+Sean, you've got to understand something.

 Every election cycle, the Republicans leave millions of voters on the table, and it's these blue-collar closet conservatives, and they all come from the union rank and file.

-And right now is the most opportune time for a candidate who I believe is a destiny uh candidate in Mr. Trump, because here he is, he has a resume of employing tens of thousands of union workers for decades.
+And right now is the most opportune time for a candidate who I believe is a destiny candidate in Mr. Trump, because here he is, he has a resume of employing tens of thousands of union workers for decades.

-This is very unusual.
+This is very uncomfortable.

-So my question to that's what I'm asking.
+So my question, that's what I'm asking.

 Is there a possibility of a demographic shift?